UPPMAX/programming_formalisms/docs/design_develop/OO_development.md

     >A class is a set of objects that share a common structure, common behavior, and common semantics.
     `[Booch 2007]`

+The modeling software company [Visual Paradigm](https://www.visual-paradigm.com/guide/uml-unified-modeling-language/uml-aggregation-vs-composition/) has a guide in some common roles between object such as Association.
+"If two classes in a model need to communicate with each other, there must be a link between them, and that can be represented by an association (connector)."

 Composition implies a relationship where the child cannot exist independent of the parent.
 Example: House (parent) and Room (child).
 Rooms don't exist separate to a House.